aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivotfield/_index.md

 ```

-Represents the item in the base field for a custom calculation.
+Represents the item in the base field for a custom calculation when the ShowDataAs calculation is in use.
 Valid only for data fields.

+**Remarks**

+NOTE: This property is now obsolete.
+Instead, please use PivotField.PivotShowValuesSetting.BaseItemIndex property instead.
+This method will be removed 12 months later since June 2024.
+Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 int